-Mr. John M. Engquist, who has served as the Company's Executive Chairman of the Board for the years ended December 31, 2020 and 2019 and the Company's Chief Executive Officer for the year ended December 31, 2018, has a 48.0% ownership interest in Perkins-McKenzie Insurance Agency, Inc. ("Perkins-McKenzie"), an insurance brokerage firm.
+Mr. John M. Engquist, who has served as the Company's Executive Chairman of the Board for the years ended December 31, 2021, 2020 and 2019, has a 48.0% ownership interest in Perkins-McKenzie Insurance Agency, Inc. ("Perkins-McKenzie"), an insurance brokerage firm.
 Perkins-McKenzie brokers a substantial portion of our commercial liability insurance.
 As the broker, Perkins-McKenzie receives from our insurance provider as a commission a portion of the premiums we pay to the insurance provider.
-Commissions paid to Perkins-McKenzie on our behalf as insurance broker totaled approximately \$1.0 million, \$0.9 million and \$0.8 million for the years ended December 31, 2020, 2019 and 2018, respectively.
+Commissions paid to Perkins-McKenzie on our behalf as insurance broker totaled approximately \$0.9 million, \$1.0 million and \$0.9 million for the years ended December 31, 2021, 2020 and 2019, respectively.

 We purchase products and services from, and sell products and services to, B-C Equipment Sales, Inc., in which Mr. Engquist has a 50% ownership interest.
-In each of the years ended December 31, 2020, 2019 and 2018, our purchases totaled \$0.1 million, \$0.3 million and \$0.1 million, respectively, and our sales to B-C Equipment Sales, Inc. totaled approximately \$0.2 million, \$0.1 million and \$0.1 million, respectively.
+In each of the years ended December 31, 2021, 2020 and 2019, for both continuing and discontinued operations, our purchases totaled \$0.1 million, \$0.1 million and \$0.3 million, respectively, and our sales to B-C Equipment Sales, Inc. totaled approximately \$0.2 million, \$0.2 million and \$0.1 million, respectively.